We now arrived at the last post of this series about Domain-Driven Design (DDD) patterns…

 For example, take a look at the following interface of a class that stores a user-to-terminal mapping.

-void setTerminalForUser(String user, String terminal);
+public interface UserTerminalMapping { void setTerminalForUser(String user, String terminal); String getTerminalForUser(String user); }

-How do you remove a mapping with this interface?
-Experience or intuition may tell you that we need to call the setUserForTerminal method with null as the argument for terminal.
+method with null as the argument for terminal.
 Nevertheless, we cannot be sure without looking at the implementation.
 Maybe mappings expire after some time, or the author of the interface forgot about the case when we need to remove a mapping.

 A solution could be that we add another method that removes the mapping like this.